Jags get better Josh Allen in this meeting, beat Bills 9-6

 LAWRENCE SCARE

-Jaguars rookie quarterback Trevor Lawrence, the first overall pick in the 2021 draft, was helped to the locker room after injuring his right ankle in the second quarter.
+Lawrence, the first overall pick in the 2021 draft, was helped to the locker room for X-rays after getting his right ankle stepped on in the second quarter.
 He returned a few plays later.
 Still, it was a huge scare for the home team.

-Rookie left tackle Walker Little, making his first start in place of Cam Robinson (back), was pushed into Lawrence and stepped on him during a passing play.
-Lawrence tried to put weight on his ankle and couldn’t.
-Trainers helped him straight to the locker room for tests before he returned.
+“I’m feeling a little bit better,” Lawrence said.
+“We scanned it.
+Nothing concerning there.
+We’ll see how it feels tomorrow and the rest of the week.
+I’m sure it’s going to be sore, but we’ll see.
+I’m just going to get a bunch of treatment and try to get back healthy.”

 KEY INJURIES